neighborhoodassembly/na-platform/features.md

 Restrict participation to verified residents of a specific neighborhood or community

 ### 🌐 Multi Language Support
-Use the platform in multiple languages (currently English with Spanish and Portuguese coming soon)
+Use the platform in multiple languages (currently English more coming soon)